w3c/wai-website/pages/about/update.md

 We plan to publish the following documents in May 2025.<!-- To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), "Recommendation", and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](/standards-guidelines/w3c-process/). -->

-* A draft new resource on applying WCAG 2.2 to mobile
+* A draft new resource on applying WCAG 2.2 to mobile apps
-* More [WAI Translations](/translations/) &mdash; usually some each month.
+* More [WAI Translations](/translations/) &mdash; usually some each month

 Recent publications and other announcements are listed on the **[News page](/news/)**.